How to get from Kanchanaburi to Bangkok to train

 How to buy tickets

-Keep in mind that if you’re travelling from Nam Tok, the section from there to River Kwai Bridge Station can be busy.
+Keep in mind that if you’re travelling from Nam Tok, the section from there (and particularly Thamkrasae) to River Kwai Bridge Station can be very busy.
 Many tourists use the train for this leg, and then take a tour bus back to Bangkok.

 How much does it cost?